Jace Billingsley

-Jace Billingsley (born May 16, 1993) is an American former professional football wide receiver.
-He played college football at Eastern Oregon University, and was signed by the Detroit Lions as an undrafted free agent after the 2016 NFL draft.
+Jace Billingsley (born May 16, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Eastern Oregon Mountaineers, and was signed by the Detroit Lions as an undrafted free agent after the 2016 NFL draft.

 College career

 In his last season at Eastern Oregon University, Billingsley finished fourth in the country with 1,931 all-purpose yards, 863 rushing yards, and 506 receiving yards.

 Professional career

 Detroit Lions

 Billingsley signed with the Detroit Lions as an undrafted free agent on May 6, 2016.
-On September 3, 2016, he was waived by the Lions and was signed to the practice squad the next day.
-On December 31, 2016, he was promoted to the active roster, though he was a healthy scratch for the Lions' final regular season game against the Green Bay Packers and playoff game against the Seattle Seahawks.
+On September 3, he was waived by the Lions and was re-signed to the practice squad the next day.
+On December 31, Billingsley was promoted to the active roster, though he was a healthy scratch for the Lions' final regular season game against the Green Bay Packers and playoff game against the Seattle Seahawks.

-On September 2, 2017, Billingsley was waived by the Lions and was signed to the practice squad the next day.
-He was promoted to the active roster on October 25, 2017.
-In his second career NFL game, on Monday Night Football against the Packers, Billingsley recorded two special teams tackles in the Lions 30-17 victory.
-He was waived by the Lions on November 11, 2017.
-He was re-signed on November 14, 2017.
-He was waived again on November 22, 2017 and later re-signed to the practice squad.
-He was promoted back to the active roster on December 29, 2017.
+On September 2, 2017, Billingsley was waived by the Lions and subsequently re-signed to the practice squad the next day.
+He was promoted to the active roster on October 25.
+In his second career NFL game, on Monday Night Football against the Green Bay Packers, Billingsley recorded two special teams tackles in the Lions 30-17 victory.
+He was waived by the Lions on November 11.
+Billingsley was re-signed by the Lions on November 14.
+He was waived again on November 22, and later re-signed to the practice squad.
+Billingsley was promoted back to the active roster on December 29.

 On September 1, 2018, Billingsley was waived by the Lions.